 radius R. That is, D=2R

-- Circumference is defined as the distance Ci around the edge of a circle C.
+- The circumference is defined as the distance Ci around the edge of a circle C.

 Fig 2.
 Area of a circle C